CenterForOpenScience/OSFDocs/docs/pages/preprints.rst

 ^^^^^^^^^^^^^^^^^^^^
 **Purpose**: Orphaned annotations allow previous annotations to persist even when a new version of the document has replaced the originally annotated text.

+Orphaned annotations occur when a new version of the preprint has been uploaded, and an annotation does not map to the new version's text.
+Since annotations link to specific text in the preprint, only annotations can be orphaned - page notes cannot be orphaned as they do not link to text.

+If a new version of the preprint has been uploaded and has orphaned any of the annotations, a tab called "Orphans" will appear in the panel next to "Annotations" and "Page Notes."
+Clicking the **Orphans** tab will list all orphaned annotations.
+An orphaned annotation looks the same as an unorphaned annotation, except the preview of the text at the top of the annotation has a strikethrough.
+Orphaned annotations retain the same functionality as unorphaned annotations - if the user wrote an orphaned annotation, they will still be able to edit, add tags, share, and delete the annotation.
+Orphaned annotations do not link to or otherwise indicate which version of the preprint they map to; the text preview above the annotation is the only way to trace the annotation back to its mapped version.